In one hour (not the typical two or more), you are sitting down to a delicious instant pot French onion soup.

 For some reason, I’ve been craving French onion soup lately.
 Maybe the coming of Fall.
 As always, there are tons of recipes out there.
 I looked at various methods – stove top, slow cooker and instant pot – and settled on trying a recipe in the instant pot.
 Mostly for the quicker turn around time and less hands on time.

-I narrowed my research to 4 highly rated recipes and [obsessively] took bits and tips from each.
+I narrowed my research to 4 highly rated and best French onion soup recipes and [obsessively] took bits and tips from each.
 I added a small tip of my own with the bread part.

 Tailor To Your Taste